 9. Case Studies and Testimonials

-In fact, social proof statistics show that 92% of people will trust a recommendation from a peer and 70% of people will trust a recommendation from someone they don’t even know.
+Social proof statistics show that 92% of people will trust a recommendation from a peer, and 70% will trust a recommendation from someone they don’t even know.

 10. Show Off User-Generated Content

-Businesses typically repost user-generated content on their social media feeds, but you can also create a newsletter about it.
+Businesses typically repost user-generated content on their social media feeds, but they can also serve as an excellent newsletter idea.

 Here’s how Glossier did it: